-Welcome to the 2022-2023 school year!
+Welcome to the 2023-2024 school year!

-At Highlands High School, our goal is to develop and foster a growth mindset through dedication and hard work.
-We strive to provide an environment in which students hold themselves to be Respectful, Accountable, Motivated and Safe.
+Highlands High School is committed to cultivating a positive and nurturing learning environment that is focused on student success.
+As we begin the new school year, our goal is to develop and foster a growth mindset through dedication and hard work.
+We strive to provide an environment in which students hold themselves to be Respectful, Accountable, Motivated, and Safe.

-The purpose of this handbook is to provide students and parents with information regarding the academic and behavior expectations for Highlands High School.
-A number of changes have been made for the upcoming school year.
+The purpose of this handbook is to provide students and parents with information regarding the academic and behavior expectations of Highlands High School.

-Upon review of this updated handbook with your student, to acknowledge your awareness of the policies, please sign below and return to this to your student's homeroom teacher no later than Friday, September 9, 2022.
+Upon review of this handbook, please sign below and return this form to your child's homeroom teacher no later than Friday, September 8, 2023.

-The teachers and staff at Highlands High School are here to support students with their academic, personal and future goals.
-Please do not hesitate to contact us with questions, concerns and suggestions.
+The teachers and staff at Highlands High School are here to support students with their academic, personal, and future goals.
+Please do not hesitate to contact us with questions, concerns, and suggestions.

 We look forward to working with you and your children.